Geometry and Local Recovery of Global Minima of Two-layer Neural Networks at Overparameterization: Dynamics of Gradient Flow Near M

 for any $q \in U$. \end{thm}

-\begin{thm}[Restatement of Lemma 2.1 in $\text{\cite{PAbsil}}$] Let $f: \bR^{(d+1)m} \to \bR$ be a real analytic function.
+\begin{thm}[rephrased from Theorem 2.2 in $\text{\cite{PAbsil}}$] Let $f: \bR^{(d+1)m} \to \bR$ be a real analytic function.
 Suppose that $p$ is a local minimum of $f$.
-Then $p$ has a neighborhood $U$ such that any non-constant GF with initial value $x_0 \in U$ converges.
-Moreover, any such GF converges with some rate $0 < \beta < 1$ depending only on $p$.
+Then $p$ has a neighborhood $U$ such that any non-constant gradient flow with initial value $x_0 \in U$ converges to $f^{-1}\{f(p)\}$.
+Moreover, any such gradient flow converges with some rate $0 < \beta < 1$ depending only on $p$.
 Namely, the curve length